 Dr Elaine Richards

 Elaine joined our NGHS Board of Governors in the Autumn of 2016.
-She has seen two girls progress through both the Junior and Senior Schools and so has first hand experience of being an NGHS parent!
-Elaine attended local schools in Eastwood before graduating from the University of Sheffield in 1988 and has worked in general practice at Arnold Dental since 1990.
-Delighted to be invited onto the school’s Governing Body, Elaine would like to contribute and support the school “as seen through the eyes of a parent.”
+She has seen two girls progress through both the Junior and Senior Schools and so has first hand experience of being an NGHS parent.
+Elaine attended local schools in Eastwood before graduating from the University of Sheffield in 1988 and has worked in general practice at Arnold Dental Practice since 1990.
+Delighted to be invited onto the school’s Governing Body, Elaine is focused on ensuring the school “as seen through the eyes of a parent.” and is a committed supporter of our wide range of provisions for all girls.

 Educated initially in York before obtaining an Honours degree in Mathematics at Nottingham University, and later a PGCE at Nottingham Trent University, Rita has recently retired from her teaching position at Nottingham Girls’ High School.
-Rita was a well-respected member of the Maths Department but also taught some PE during her twelve years at the school, and had responsibility of the pastoral care of Year 7.
-She is delighted to be invited on to the Governing Body of NGHS and looks forward to continuing her valued relationship with the school.
+Rita was a well-respected member of the Maths Department, taught PE during her twelve years at the school and had responsibility for the pastoral care of Year 7.
+She is delighted to be part of the Governing Body of NGHS and looks forward to continuing her valued relationship with the school.
+Rita is one of our key advocates for safeguarding, with part of her Governor’s responsibilities including regular meetings with the Designated Safeguarding Lead.